Children’s Ministry

 This is a common question–and a good one!
 Many of us are new to this way of including children in our gathering.

 In either case, it is our hope that parents will discuss the significance of communion with their children each time they are in the service.
-Whether the conversation is why a child is receiving communion (‘I want you to remember that you were baptized, and here’s what that means…’) or why a child is not yet receiving communion (‘one day when you have made a decision to follow Jesus, you will take receive this meal, too…’), it presents an opportunity for families to reflect on what Jesus has done for us in his sacrificial death and is doing for us in his church.
+Whether the conversation is why a child is receiving communion (‘I want you to remember that you were baptized, and here’s what that means…’) or why a child is not yet receiving communion (‘one day when you have made a decision to follow Jesus, you will receive this meal, too…’), it presents an opportunity for families to reflect on what Jesus has done for us in his sacrificial death and is doing for us in his church.

 If you have any questions, you can contact Pastor Max.